ThunderFly-aerospace/docs/avionics/TFSIK01/index.md

 ### Installation and Configuration

 Integration into UAV systems is straightforward, requiring only a [Pixhawk-compatible JST-GH UART connection](https://github.com/pixhawk/Pixhawk-Standards/blob/master/DS-009%20Pixhawk%20Connector%20Standard.pdf).
-The side placement of external antennas, connected through MCX connectors, is specifically selected to increased robustness and easy installation.
+The side placement of external antennas, connected through MCX connectors, is specifically selected to increase robustness and ease of installation.

 ### Additional Telemetry Parameters